 Satisfaction surveys: We conduct regular surveys of our service, and a larger review every three years.

-Tenant conference: We hold conferences for our tenants to find out about our services.
+Tenant conference: We sometimes hold conferences and events for our tenants to find out about our services.

 Tenant scrutiny: Join our newly formed Service Improvement Panel (SIP) to have the chance to assess our services and make recommendations on how we can improve them.